-Operating expenses decreased \$4.2 (20% (11%), primarily driven by due to a decrease in business acquisition, divestiture, and integration costs, partially offset by an increase in strategic investments and inflation. integrations costs.
-These expenses as a percentage of net revenue were 2.2%, an improvement of 90 70 basis points from the prior year.
+Operating expenses decreased \$4.2 (11% \$4.6 (10%), primarily due to a decrease in business acquisition, divestiture, strategic investments and integrations costs.
+These expenses as a percentage of net revenue were 2.2%, an improvement of 70 basis points increase in equity earnings from the prior year.

-Core operating expenses increased \$1.1 (8% \$0.7 (3%), primarily due to an increase in strategic investments and inflation.
-These expenses as a percentage of net revenue were 1.9% 1.7%, an improvement of 10 20 basis points from the prior year.
+Core operating expenses increased \$0.7 (3%) affiliates.
+These expenses as a percentage of net revenue were 1.7%, an improvement of 20.60 basis points from the prior year.